scipr-lab/dizk/src/main/java/algebra/fields/mock/fieldparameters/README.md

 # Mock field parameters

-Mock data used for testing purposes.
+Field implementation used as mock data for testing purposes.